 Here I am on one of the main streets in the legendary city of Granada in southern Spain, where I traveled last month with a group of fellow freelance Travel writers.

 As you can see by the date of my last entry, it’s been a challenge to regularly write and post lately.
-With a full-time job, a lengthy city-to-suburb-and-back commute, and my freelance Travel writing, there always seems to be some deadline or priority competing for my time and attention.
+With a full-time job and my freelance Travel writing, there always seems to be some deadline or priority competing for my time and attention.
 But I’m determined to get back to my regular conversations with you, which I’ve certainly missed.
 International travel is my true love—and sharing this passion with UrbanTravelGirl readers for the past five years (!) has been an honor and a joy.
 While I love sharing insights I’ve discovered through my travels, hearing about your global adventures keeps me encouraged and inspired.
 So I’m back, and looking forward to reconnecting!

 Even though I often feel as if I’m moving 100 miles an hour, I was flattered when my friend and fellow freelance journalist Rosalind Cummings-Yeates invited me to take part in a “Blog Hop” that introduces bloggers from around the world to each other as they talk about their own writing processes—and how they uniquely share their perspectives.
 (Read about Rosalind and how she brings her words to life in this post.)